How a Covid-19 vaccine could change travel for good

 But will travel post-vaccine go back to how things were, or has your vacation been irrevocably changed?

-For starters, it'll be a while before we know the answer to that, says travel specialist Dr Felicity Nicholson, lead doctor at Trailfinders Travel Clinic in the UK.
+For starters, it'll be a while before we know the answer to that, says travel specialist Dr. Felicity Nicholson, lead doctor at Trailfinders Travel Clinic in the UK.

 "I think it's just a matter of time before things come back to some degree of normality, but it'll take quite a long time," she says.